title

 River Bure Crossing 1

 Brampton is on the left and Smallburgh to the right so our road crossed left to right hereabouts.
-Interpolation places the crossing of the River Bure most likely near the line of trees.
+Interpolation places the crossing of the River Bure most likely near or just beyond the line of trees.

 Image: DR